 ROLES AND RESPONSIBILITIES OF BOARD MEMBERS

-As Participants: Members are expected to attend the annual board retreat and at least two board meetings per year, actively participate in at least two committees, and attend at least two college events and one fundraising event per year.
+As Participants: Board members are actively involved in governing the foundation including monitoring and approving foundation policies and procedures, reviewing and approving the annual budget, and providing financial oversight.
+Board members are expected to attend the annual board retreat and at least two board meetings per year (for a total of three out of four board meetings), actively participate in at least two committees and attend at least two college events and one foundation/fundraising event per year.

-As Advocates: Board members speak favorably about the college to friends and acquaintances that may have the ability to assist the college financially.
+As Advocates: Board members promote MiraCosta College to friends, family, and colleagues who might support the college financially.
 Board members are ambassadors; they know the college story, tell it, and sell it.

 Examples of ways in which board members may fulfill their roles: